http://bit.ly/cz6fCO

 WHERE ring_buffer_type = N'RING_BUFFER_SCHEDULER_MONITOR'

-AND record LIKE '%%') AS x
+AND record LIKE '%

 ) AS y